victor-eno/victor-eno/README.md

 # Vic 'Magnifico' Eno

 - Hi!
 Welcome to my github profile.
-This is a slice of my code as a programmer.
-It is a fairly simple information about my work, projects, and other various wild bits I find interesting and choose as adventure.
+Take a peek inside to get a slice of my coding escapades as a programmer.
+You will find a bunch of cool stuff here- my projects, works-in-progress, and intriging code snippets that piqued my curiosity as I delve into the captivating art of programming.

 - Twitter: [@vic_magnifico](https://www.twitter.com/vic_magnifico)